ASPP/pelita/doc/source/writing_player.rst

 If you wish to know how the noise is implemented, look at the class:
 ``pelita.game_master.UniverseNoiser``.

+As a special note regarding the ``ManhattanNoiser`` that is being used: All noised positions are still going to be valid free positions inside the maze.
+That is, the noiser will not return a position that has a wall.
+It may however return an impossible game situation in that a bot may show as sitting upon a food item without eating it.

 Implementation Details of Convenience Properties
 ================================================